 We use tracers in a large-eddy simulation of shallow convection to show that stochastic entrainment, not cloud-base properties, determine the fate of convecting parcels.
 The tracers are used to diagnose the correlations between a parcel's state above the cloud base and both the parcel's state at the cloud base and its entrainment history.
 We find that the correlation with the cloud-base state goes to zero a few hundred meters above the cloud base.
 On the other hand, correlations between a parcel's state and its net entrainment are large.
 Evidence is found that the entrainment events may be described as a stochastic Poisson process.

 We construct a parcel model with stochastic entrainment that is able to replicate flux profiles and, more importantly, the observed variability.
 Turning off cloud-base variability has little effect on the results, which suggests that stochastic mass-flux models may be initialized with a single set of properties.
 This model of shallow convection holds promise as the framework for a convective parameterization.

-Figure 43.Animation of the trade-wind cumuli during BOMEX as simulated using DAM.
+An animation of the trade-wind cumuli during BOMEX as simulated using DAM.